-maxfitness,minfitness,avgfitness,stdfitness,medianfitness,fithistory
+maxfitness, minfitness, avgfitness, stdfitness, medianfitness fithistory, bestavgfitnesssofar

 Every time a new generation is completed, the maximum, minimum, average, std.dev. and median fitness found in the population are stored in the state variables maxfitness, minfitness, avgfitness, medianfitness, and stdfitness.
 Additionally, every time these variables are updated, a new row is added to the variable fithistory, which contains five columns, one for each fitness measure, and as many rows as generations completed so far.
+Finally, the variable bestavgfitnesssofar stores the best average fitness achieved so far during the run, a value needed for the implementation of some of the variants of resource-limited GP (see Sect.
+3.13).
+All these values refer to raw fitness, not adjusted fitness.